TrueFiEng/Waffle/waffle-mock-contract/README.md

 Library for mocking smart contract dependencies during unit testing.

+## Warning
+@ethereum-waffle/mock-contract is an experimental package.
+Breaking changes will not result in a new major version.

 ## Installation
 In the current version of waffle (v2.x.x) you will install this package as a dependency of the main waffle package - `ethereum-waffle`.